 Pancakes in Amsterdam

-Amsterdam is famous for its pancakes, also known as “poffertjes,” due to their unique texture and flavor.
+Amsterdam is famous for its pancakes, known as “poffertjes,” due to their unique texture and flavor.
 Traditional Dutch pancakes are usually thin and large, while poffertjes are small and thick with a light, fluffy texture.

 Food tours in Amsterdam